By Molly Patrick

 There’s a lot of bullshit on the internet.

 Especially when it comes to food and what’s best to put in the ol’ soul house (AKA your beautiful bod).
-It’s confusing, it’s conflicting and it can be overwhelming to the point of dropping your healthy eating efforts for a bottle of wine and a pound of cheese.
+It’s confusing, it’s conflicting and it can be overwhelming to the point of dropping your whole food plant based healthy eating efforts for a bottle of wine and a pound of cheese.

 All you wanted was a recipe that makes tofu taste like something besides air and now 45 minutes into the Google hole and you’re not even sure if you should be eating tofu because it causes cancer?
 Or maybe you should eat lots of tofu because it protects against cancer?